sideloading/sideloading-master-guide/introduction/what-is-sideloading/faq.md

 ## Do I need to buy a developer account?

-If you want to sideload without revocations and as many apps as you want without computer, yes.
-Account costs around $99, but, instead of paid code signing services (which starts around $20 **per device**), can be used on **all your devices (current and future)** and devices of your friends or family.
-So, if you have more than 3 devices or friends, purchasing developer account from Apple suits you best.
+If you want to sideload without revocations and limitations, yes.
+Developer accounts costs $99, but instead third-party code signing services (which starts around $20 **per device**), it can be used on **all your devices (current and future)**, as well as devices of your friends or family.
+If you have more than 3 devices or friends, purchasing a developer account from Apple suits you best.

-You still can use a free one, however, apps will be limited to 7 days, at which point you will have to resign.
-You can also have only up to 3 apps.
+You can still use a free developer account, however limitation apply such as; resigning apps every 7 days & a maximum of 3 signed apps.

 See the following: